madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 For our purpose, we will be using Docker Compose to run CI steps and services.
 This is very different than the traditional role Compose has played.
 The most common usage for Docker Compose is to start a service.
 In our Compose file, we are going to do everything but that.

-As such, when using Compose for CI I tend to use a non-default name and call it `dev-compose.yml`.
+As such, when using Compose for CI, I tend to use a non-default name and call it `dev-compose.yml`.
 I've had several instances where someone new to the project, will see a `docker-compose.yml` file (the default).
 And without looking at the contents of the file run a `docker-compose up`.

 To avoid confusion, I reserve `docker-compose.yml` for the base service manifest.
 I then use `dev-compose.yml` for any development related Compose definitions.